-Special tasks called phantom tasks have been used to model events external to a processor, such as delayed task release, non-transparent overhead or task synchronization [9, 12, 14].
+Special tasks called phantom tasks have been used to model events external to a processor, such as delayed task release, non-transparent overhead or task synchronization [10, 13, 15].
 These tasks are fully incorporated into the precedence graph.
-Although they consume time, unlike regular tasks, they consume no resources.
+Although they consume time, unlike real tasks, they consume no resources.
 As a result, phantom tasks may always be started upon becoming released.
 Phantom tasks will be the basic mechanism for controlling coupled tasks at run-time, enforcing the coupling delay.